Carmen Castaneda SceppaProfessor and Director, Graduate Programs in Exercise Science

 - Department of Health Sciences

-Carmen Castaneda Sceppa, MD., PhD, is the Director of Research in the Human Performance and Exercise Laboratory, and Director of the Graduate Program in Exercise Science, at Northeastern University.
-Additionally, she is an adjunct professor of Nutrition at Tufts University, a Fellow of the Brookdale Foundation and the International Life Sciences Institute.
+Professor Sceppa is Director of Research in the Human Performance and Exercise Laboratory, Director of the Graduate Program in Exercise Science, and Associate Director in the Institute of Urban Health Research and Practice at Bouve College of Health Sciences, Northeastern University.
+Additionally, she is an adjunct professor of Nutrition at Tufts University, and a Fellow of the Brookdale Foundation and the International Life Sciences Institute.

 Dr. Sceppa’s research findings have been widely published and referenced.
 They represent a collaborative effort of a transdisciplinary team of investigators, students and fellows.
 Her research has contributed to advancing the field of healthy aging by providing evidence on the benefits of resistance exercise for multiple health outcomes and disease conditions.
 More importantly, the knowledge acquired from her evidence base research has informed the development of “real world” community-based interventions and guidelines that bridge the gap between research translation and practice/policy.